volodymyrhudyma/blog/content/blog/2020-05-14-promises-in-javascript.md

 title: Promises in JavaScript
 tag:
   - JavaScript
+metaDescription: Promise - it is an object that produces some value in the future.
+This object represents the result of an asynchronous operation.
 teaser: Promise - it is an object that produces some value in the future.
 This object represents the result of an asynchronous operation.
 Promise has 3 states...